WahomeKezia/Flutter_Basics_01/README.md

 # Flutter_Basics_01

- Class Activity
- I have used Widgets ,
   </div>
+Class Activity ,
+In this exercise I have implemented Widgets